abhinav-TB/Parallel-DeepLearning/readme.md

-GitHub Copilot: Sure, here's an improved version of the README file:

 # Parallel Deep Learning

 This repository contains code for a neural network implementation that uses parallelism to speed up forward propagation.
 The neural network is implemented in C++ and uses OpenMP for parallelization.